phansch/philhansch.net/_posts/2019-02-18-onehundred_rust_prs.md

 I decided to work on Clippy for a couple of reasons:

+* I love helping people and Clippy is the perfect force multiplier for that
 * It's quick to iterate on bug fixes and new lints - Running the UI test suite takes only 1 minute on my machine
 * It had a lot of reach, with at the time ~2000 GH stars (now at 3000+)